 Call toll-free: 1-888-972-5247

-It's a leisurely morning drive to Saint John and the noon-time Digby ferry; huge tides at Hopewell Rocks and Fundy National Park; Celtic music & the Cabot Trail on Cape Breton Island; Halifax & the rugged shores of Nova Scotia; Anne of Green Gables & the red sands of Prince Edward Island; and the icebergs and grandness of Newfoundland & Labrador.
+A leisurely one-hour morning drive to Saint John and the Digby ferry.
+A convenient stop-over to and from Hopewell Rocks and Fundy National Park; the Cabot Trail on Cape Breton Island; Halifax, Nova Scotia; Charlottetown, Prince Edward Island; and the ferry to Newfoundland & Labrador.

 Our home is smoke-free inside.